jhasse/clicolors/index.md

  * `CLICOLOR_FORCE` set, but `NO_COLOR` unset
    * ANSI colors should be enabled no matter what.
  * none of the above environment variables are set
-   * ANSI colors are supported and should be used when the program isn't piped.
+   * ANSI colors are supported and should be used when the program is writing to a terminal.

 If you have ideas or comments please
 [create a new issue on GitHub](https://github.com/jhasse/clicolors/issues/new)